liquidsn8ke/accessibility-enhancements/README.md

  - Canvas controls & layer tools
  - Sidebar tab navigation buttons

-*IN THEORY*, this should work with modules that add new buttons to these locations, since I didn't hardcode any of the values.
-No guarantees though.

 In addition, all documents within compendiums have a label applied to their directory listing when that compendium is open.

+(Note: *IN THEORY*, this should work with modules that add new buttons to these locations, since I didn't hardcode any of the values.
+No guarantees though.)

 #### Known issues & limitations